PelionIoT/manifest-tool/README.md

 ```

 This will perform several actions:
-1. Upload the payload to Mbed Cloud.
+1. Upload the payload to Device Management.
-1. Hash the payload and create a manifest that links to its location in Mbed Cloud.
+1. Hash the payload and create a manifest that links to its location in Device Management.
 1. Create an update campaign for the supplied device ID, with the newly created manifest.
 1. Start the campaign.
 1. Wait for the campaign to complete.
-1. Delete the payload, manifest and update campaign out of Mbed Cloud.
+1. Delete the payload, manifest and update campaign out of Device Management.

 This allows development with a device for testing purposes.

 #### Multidevice update
-If more than one device needs updating, you can use the Mbed Cloud portal to create device filters that can include many devices into an update campaign.
+If more than one device needs updating, you can use the Device Management portal to create device filters that can include many devices into an update campaign.
 First, you need a manifest.
 Once you have run `manifest-tool init`, you can create manifests by:

 ```
 $ manifest-tool update prepare -p <payload>